 Stir-Frying (or pan-frying): Like grilling, this one is tricky too.
 We most often stir-fry on stoves that offer temperatures such as low, medium and high.
 Consider yourself lucky if you’ve got even numbers ranging 0 to 10!
 Not only do these NOT specifically correlate with certain degree temperatures, but “low” on one oven doesn’t necessarily equate to the same “low” on another.

 Stir-fry often call for olive oil and cooking over “medium-high” heat just to thin out the oil to coat the pan.
-My suggestion would be to cook it on medium a minute or two longer to achieve the same affect and use only as much needed.
+My suggestion would be to cook it on medium a minute or two longer to achieve the same effect and use only as much needed.
 Another option would be to splurge and use one of the nut-flavored oils that are safe beyond 375°F. You would have an excellent tasting dish and greatly reduced (if not eliminated) the chance of creating free-radicals.

 If you aren’t sure about using olive oil because of the free-radical issue, you could try clarified butter.
 The high smoke point gives you much more room to work with when needing to cook at high heat.